 Exceeding interest rates or debt ratios must comply with the arm's length principle, which needs to be proven by the taxpayer.
-On the other hand, debt financing of a Swiss company by independent third parties is not restricted unless the respective loans are guaranteed by related parties of the Swiss company.
+On the other hand, debt financing of a Swiss company by independent third parties will not be restricted unless the respective loans are guaranteed by related parties of the Swiss company.